Classification of $2$-component virtual links up to $\Xi$-moves: Proof of Theorem

-\begin{proof} Since the number of all nonself-chords in $G$ is odd, each circle $C_{i}$ of $G$ has an odd number of endpoints of self-/nonself-chords $(i=1,2)$.
-By Lemma~\ref{lem-odd}, we can freely move the positions of endpoints on $C_{i}$ up to $\Xi$-equivalence.
-Therefore, we deform every self-chord into a free-chord, and remove it by an R1-move.
-Moreover, we rearrange the nonself-chords horizontally so that the nonself-chords of type~$(1,2)$ are placed above those of type~$(2,1)$.
-If two consecutive nonself-chords of the same type have opposite signs, then we cancel them by an R2-move.
-Finally, $G$ is $\Xi$-equivalent to $G(a,b)$ for some $a,b\in\mathbb{Z}$.
+\begin{proof} Let $G$ be a Gauss diagram of $L$ with two circles $C_{1}$ and $C_{2}$.
+By Lemma~\ref{lem-odd}, we can freely move the positions of endpoints on $C_{i}$ $(i=1,2)$ up to $\Xi$-equivalence.
+Therefore we deform every self-chord into a free chord, and remove it by an R1-move.
+Furthermore, we rearrange the nonself-chords horizontally so that the nonself-chords of type~$(1,2)$ are placed above those of type~$(2,1)$.
+If two consecutive nonself-chords of the same type have opposite signs, then we delete them by an R2-move.
+Finally $G$ is $\Xi$-equivalent to $G(a,b)$ for some $a,b\in\mathbb{Z}$.
+Therefore $L$ is $\Xi$-equivalent to the virtual link $L(a,b)$ presented by $G(a,b)$.